 - optionally (see below)

-- polarized (fishing specs, often tinted as well)
+- polarised (fishing specs, often tinted as well)

 The Viking Compass allows you to see guiding signs in the sky.
 This sounds like something mythological, but its a real effect.